JeffTadashi/jefftadashi.github.io/bio.md

 title: About
 # featured_image: /assets/images/pages/about.jpg
 ---
-Jeff Tadashi Moy is ....
+Hello!
+My name is Jeff Tadashi Moy, and I am a network cybersecurity engineer, currently working as a consultant.